 8. Pineapple Rum Cocktail

 Got a nice bottle of rum hanging around, but not sure what to mix it with?
 Pour your crew a Pineapple Rum cocktail, honey!
 Muddle 6 – 8 mint leaves, a teaspoon of sugar, and two lime wedges in a cocktail shaker.
 Add 2 oz Appleton Estate Rum, 1.5 oz pineapple juice and 0.25 oz cherry liqueur, fill it with ice, and shake until cold.
 Strain into a serving glass and add a few drops of orange bitters if preferred.

 9. Island Oasis

 Shrub cocktails are having a moment, and we are here for it!
 This low-ABV drink is ideal for occasions when you feel like a refreshing drink but don’t want it to be too strong.
 Combine 2 oz Appleton Estate Rum, 2 oz coconut water, 1 oz pineapple juice, and 1 oz pineapple shrub in a shaker with ice and shake until cold.
 Strain into a serving glass with fresh ice, and enjoy!

 Learn more: What exactly is ABV?

 10. Malibu Sunset

 Cost-effective cocktails are where it’s at in today’s economy, so if you’re trying to keep the purse strings tight, treat yourself to a Malibu Sunset.
-All it takes is 60ml coconut rum, 90ml pineapple juice, 30ml orange juice, and the secret ingredient, a teaspoon of grenadine.
-Simply mix the rum and fruit juices in a glass with ice, and slowly add the grenadine into the centre of the glass.
+All it takes is 2 oz coconut rum, 3 oz pineapple juice, 1 oz orange juice, and the secret ingredient, a teaspoon of grenadine.
+Simply mix the rum and fruit juices in a glass with ice, and slowly add the grenadine into the center of the glass.
 It will sink to the bottom but give it a gentle stir to create a gorgeous gradient.

 11. Singapore Sling